How to use Probiotics for Weight Loss + Which One to Use (2019 Edition)

-Probiotics have been shown to help regulate and normalize bowel movements which is a serious problem for many people.
+Probiotics have been shown to help regulate and normalize bowel movements (16) which are a serious problem for many people.

 Constipation defined as less than 1 healthy bowel movement per day may result in retention of bacterial byproducts and bacterial load in general.

 Constipation also results in symptoms such as bloating and water retention which do cause an increase in total body water and therefore in weight.

 Taking probiotics may help reduce constipation and improve bowel movements which may reduce weight through limiting excessive water retention, bloating and constipation.

 So while promoting regular bowel movements doesn't directly result in fat loss, it can result in weight loss.

 Just realize that this loss in weight is not true fat loss like the other mechanisms listed above.